 23rd FAI World Hang Gliding Class 1 & 9th FAI World Hang Gliding Class 5 Championships will take place in Krushevo, Macedonia

 Championship is happening in the best period of the year for this flying site and is run by the experienced team which successfully organized two class 1 European and two class 5 World championships at the same site.
 This, along with the predictable weather with 90% of competition flying days is a guarantee for fair competitive event and equal chance for every competitor.

 Maximum number of pilots in the championship is 130 with: 105 in Class 1 and 25 in Class 5.

 Entry Fee: Pilots, 490 € | Team leaders/Assistants, 250 €

 Eligibility to Compete

-As per FAI Sporting Code – Section 7A In the 36 months before the ranking reference date, which is 3 calendar months before the championship starts (from April 2019), a pilot has to have:
+As per FAI Sporting Code – Section 7A In the 36 months before the ranking reference date, which is 3 calendar months before the championship starts, a pilot has to have:

 • Been ranked with at least 20 WPRS points in Hang Gliding Class 1.